Skip to content

 3. Running and debugging your Smart Function

-After a succesful deployment, you will be able to run the smart function with the provided command to run your smart function similarly to the following:
+After a successful deployment, you will be able to run the smart function with the provided command to run your smart function similarly to the following:

 sh